-At December 31, 2015 and 2014, the fair value of all financial instruments approximates carrying value.
+At December 31, 2016 and 2015, the fair value of all financial instruments approximates carrying value.
 Securities available for sale are recorded at fair value on a recurring basis.
 Fair value measurement is based upon quoted prices, if available.
 If quoted prices are not available, fair values are measured using independent pricing models or other model-based valuation techniques such as the present value of future cash flows, adjusted for the security's credit rating, prepayment assumptions, and other factors such as credit loss assumptions.
 The following methods and assumptions were used to estimate the fair value of each class of financial instruments:

-Investments in equity and debt securities - Fair value is determined based on reference to quoted market prices on publicly traded exchanges.
+Investments in Equity and Debt Securities - Fair value is determined based on reference to quoted market prices on publicly traded exchanges.

-Beneficial Interest in Charles K. Blandin Residual Trust - The Foundation is the sole beneficiary of the Trust.
-The fair value of Trust is equal to net assets of the Trust.
+Beneficial Interest in Charles K. Blandin Residuary Trust - The Foundation is the sole beneficiary of the Trust.
+The fair value of the Trust is equal to net assets of the Trust.
 The net assets of the Trust are determined as the fair value of the investments of the Trust, less any obligations of the Trust.
 The Trust holds investments in equity and debt securities and investments, such as private equity, venture capital and real estate, that are valued using the practical expedient.
 The Foundation determines the fair value of investments held by the Trust in the same manner that investments it holds directly are valued.
 Obligations of the Trust are short term in nature and are recorded as the amount due, with no discounts applied.
 The Trust is classified as a Level 3 asset as the Foundation has an interest in the Trust and does not own the underlying assets.

-Long-Term Debt - It is not practicable to estimate the fair value of the 2010 bond debt due to the uncertainty of the bond refinance market.
-The 2015A Bond debt and promissory note were financed during the year ended December 31, 2015 therefore cost approximates fair value.
+Long-Term Debt - It is not practicable to estimate the fair value of the 2010 and 2015A debt due to the uncertainty of the bond refinance market.